hurtn/ranger-migration/README.md

 ### Ranger Migration Synchronisation App

-There are two python applications in this repo which:
+The intended purpose of these applications is to periodically synchronise resource based Ranger policies with ADLS storage ACLs.
+There are two Python applications in this repo which:
 1. storePolicies: read Policies from a csv file (future capability to read from Ranger API), store in a CDC enabled table in SQL
 2. applyPolicies: read changes from the SQL table and apply the permissions to Storage ACLs